Papers may be submitted in any of the following categories:

 Submissions for the Student Division must include a supporting letter from an instructor at the institution where the student is enrolled (preferably the supervising faculty member of the paper).

-All submissions must be Microsoft Word.
+All submissions must be Microsoft Word or Adobe PDF files.
 They should be sent as attachments to an e-mail to the AALL Membership Coordinator at email@example.com.

 If you have any questions, please contact Hannah Phelps at 312-205-8022 or email firstname.lastname@example.org.